serverlessworkflow/specification/specification.md

 ForEach states can be used to execute [actions](#Action-Definition) for each element of a data set.

-Each iteration of the ForEach state should be executed in parallel.
+The iterations of the ForEach state should be executed in parallel.

 You can use the `max` property to set the upper bound on how many iterations may run in parallel.
 The default of the `max` property is zero, which places no limit on number of parallel executions.

-The `inputCollection` property is a workflow expression which selects an array in the states data.
-All iterations are performed against data elements of this array.
-If this array does not exist, the runtime should throw an error.
+The `inputCollection` property is a workflow expression which returns an array from the states data.
+One iteration is performed against each data element of this array.
+If this array does not exist or if the returned type is not an array, the runtime should throw an error.
 This error can be handled inside the states [`onErrors`](#Error-Definition) definition.

-The `outputCollection` property is a workflow expression which selects an array in the state data where the results of each iteration should be added to.
-If this array does not exist, it should be created.
+The `outputCollection` property is a workflow expression that can merge each result of an iteration to the state data.
+The expression is evaluated for every completed iteration.
+The result of the iteration is provided to the expression interpreter and should be made available as the `RESULT` variable.

 The `iterationParam` property defines the name of the iteration parameter passed to each parallel execution of the ForEach state.
 It should contain the unique element of the `inputCollection` array and passed as data input to the actions/workflow defined.